 She has been involved with choirs from her school days and subsequently became a member of the Stellenbosch Conservatoire Ladies Choir, Impromptu Chamber Choir and assistant conductor of the Ad Libitum Choir.
 She formed Palissander in 1992.

 In 1993 Sarita made a career change and moved into business administration.
-Owing to time pressures she relinquished her involvement in music education and musicology on a national level and has been focusing her music efforts exclusively on Palissander.
-She is currently the Sasol account manager at Deloitte Consulting.
+Owing to time pressures, she relinquished her involvement in music education and musicology on a national level and has been focusing her music efforts exclusively on Palissander.
+She is currently a senior manager at Deloitte & Touche.

 She is also responsible for the choir conducting module in the BMus Honours (Music Education) course at the University of Pretoria.
 Sarita has served as adjudicator for the national choir competition, Applous, and the Pretoria Eisteddfod.